vaneseltine/nominally/paper.md

 who have run `nominally` at scale and provided bug reports.
 `Nominally` is indebted to the foundation of the [python-nameparser](https://github.com/derek73/python-nameparser) project;
-its base of tests and name lists were especially helpful throughout `nominally`'s development.
+its base of tests and name lists have been especially helpful throughout `nominally`'s development.

 # References